Name: Sayla H.

 Status: In treatment

 Advocacy Goal: Oral Parity, Access to Care

-Sayla was diagnosed earlier this year and is currently in treatment.
+Sayla was diagnosed earlier last year and is currently in treatment.
 She’s determined to use her experience to help other women, and is empowered to advocate for women fighting ovarian cancer through OCRA’s Advocate Leader program.

 Ovarian cancer has taken a lot from me.
 Most painfully at this point is that it has taken my fertility.
 But, ovarian cancer has also given me a mission and the resolve to share my story, because if I can save just one other woman, my own experience will at least feel worthwhile.

 It all started when my husband and I decided we wanted to have children.
 We visited our fertility doctor who sent me for an exam.
 I’ve never had an abnormal exam or tests, so I wasn’t worried.

 A few days later my doctor called to tell me that my pap smear found ovarian cancer cells on my cervix.
 Since pap smears do not detect ovarian cancer, I would need to be seen by a gynecologist oncologist for more tests.
 Those tests ruled out cervical cancer, so next was a biopsy.
 The plan was to remove one of my fallopian tubes and one ovary to test for ovarian cancer while I was in surgery.
 When my gyn onc opened me up, the biopsy confirmed stage IIIC serous low-grade ovarian cancer.
 My ovaries had displaced my other organs (my bladder was flat as a pancake, which explained why I constantly had to pee), and the cancer had spread to both ovaries, the lining of my abdomen and was in the fluids in my abdomen.